conholdate/conholdatenet-docs/net/aspose-total-for-net/convert-file-formats/powerpoint-to-word/_index.md

 weight: 10
 ---

-How to convert Word (DOC or DOCX) to PowerPoint PPTX?
+How to convert PowerPoint PPTX to Word (DOC or DOCX)?
 This can easily be done with Aspose.Slides and Aspose.Pdf which are part of Conholdate.Total.

 ## **Convert PPT PPTX to DOC DOCX in C#**
 To convert PPT, PPTX or any PowerPoint format to Word (DOC or DOCX), you can follow these simple steps.